mbrechet/lightHttpServer/README.md

 ligthHttpServer
 ===============

-very ligh server that use nodejs and exprss to act as current folder as default http folder
+very light server that use nodejs and exprss to act as current folder as default http folder